 Basically is a pile of organic material that is built up to form a mound.

-- The bottom layer is made of up logs which can be laid out lengthwise or cut into blocks and put on end.
+- The bottom layer is made of up logs that can be laid out lengthwise or cut into blocks and put on their end.

 - The next layer is usually branches and twig or maybe even some woodchips

-- Then comes the sod that was dug out placed grass side down
+- Then comes the sod that was dug out and placed grass side down

 - Any additional organic matter is placed on top of that